 Message from the CEO

 We at Friends of the Canadian Museum for Human Rights have been honoured to receive support and encouragement from thousands of donors across Canada over a multi-year campaign to establish the Canadian Museum for Human Rights.
-With their help, the Museum opened in September, 2014 and we are now excited to shift focus towards supporting the Museum’s dynamic exhibits, inspiring experiences and educational programming that are already having a powerful impact on visitors.
+We are now excited to shift focus towards supporting the Museum’s dynamic exhibits, inspiring experiences and educational programming that are already having a powerful impact on visitors.

 We believe that change starts with education and awareness and by illustrating how each and every one of us can do something to make the world better.
 This is why a key focus for Friends’ current efforts is to seek support for the Museum’s Level 1 Gallery.
 This state-of-the-art exhibit space allows the Museum to host powerful national and international exhibits that highlight human rights stories and issues.